Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-If you're a previously vaccinated adult who plans to travel to an area where polio is occurring, you should receive a booster dose of inactivated poliovirus vaccine (IPV).
-Immunity after a booster dose lasts a lifetime.
+Vaccinated adults who plan to travel to an area where polio is spreading should get a booster dose of inactivated poliovirus vaccine (IPV).
+Immunity after a booster lasts a lifetime.

 - Sore throat